James-Ansley/pytubemusic/README.md

 ## Notes for developers

-Installing this project as an editable project will only install the necessary requirements to run the project.
+Installing this project as an editable package will only install the necessary requirements to run the project.
 To install _all_ the requirements for development, run something like the following: